-Each Pampa III has a value close to 12 million dollars.
-Guatemalan Defense Minister General Miguel Ralda, his Argentinean counterpart Oscar Aguad and the president of the Fábrica Argentina de Aviones (Fadea) signed the $28 million contract, which includes two IA-63 Pampa III aircraft, a first sale of two aircraft, maintenance support and the training of pilots and mechanics by the Argentine Air Force.
+Each Pampa III has a value of close to 12 million dollars.
+Guatemalan Defense Minister General Miguel Ralda, his Argentinean counterpart Oscar Aguad and the president of the Fábrica Argentina de Aviones (Fadea) signed the $28 million contract, which includes two IA-63 Pampa III aircraft, the first sale of two aircraft, maintenance support, and the training of pilots and mechanics by the Argentine Air Force.

 Guatemalan Defense Minister Miguel Ralda reported through a video recorded in Argentina, that after several negotiations decided to acquire the planes of the southern country responding to the need to modernize Guatemalan aircraft and be able to fulfill the commitments made in the fight against drug trafficking, human trafficking, and international organized crime.

 With this agreement, the expected chapter of the sale of two Pampa III planes to the Central American country will begin to close, making it FAdeA's first foreign sale, after this new stage of reconversion, adjustment, and modernization, in which the State also incorporated the private sector as a business factor.